KripkesBeard/KripkesBeard.github.io/index.md

 #### [Lambdas for Semantics]()

 A typed lambda calculus implementation which is fit for formal semantics.
+Prolog, and logic programming languages in general, lend themselves well to the mechanization of computational semantics.
+However, the lambda notation usually used to compute semantic values is not well suited for use in Prolog by default.
+This library uses Prolog's facile metaprogramming to allow an interface for programmers to more easily write traditional lambda notation semantics in Prolog.